 History of Publications

-The Register set the standard for American genealogical writing in 1847 with the publication of the first issue of its quarterly journal, The New England Historical and Genealogical Register.
-The founding members intended not only to preserve important genealogical documents and materials, but also to disseminate this information and make it widely available.
-The Register contained previously unpublished historical and genealogical material, including transcriptions of source material and short genealogies.
+NEHGS set the standard for American genealogical writing in 1847 with the first issue of its quarterly journal, The New England Historical and Genealogical Register.
+The founding members intended to preserve important genealogical documents and materials, and to make this information widely available.
+The Register contains previously unpublished historical and genealogical material, including transcriptions of source material and short genealogies.

 American Ancestors magazine